straup/buildingequalsyes/INSTALL.md

-Installing buildingequalsyes
+Installing buildingequalsyes (the web application)
 --

 buildingequalsyes is built on top of [Flamework](https://github.com/exflickr/flamework) which means it's basically just a vanilla Apache + PHP application.
 You can run it as a dedicated virtual host or as a subdirectory of an existing host.

 You will need to make a copy of the [config.php.example](https://github.com/straup/buildingequalsyes/blob/master/www/include/config.php.example) file and name it `config.php`.
 You will need to update this new file and add the various specifics for databases and third-party APIs.

-It uses [Solr]() as its datastore.
+It uses [Solr](https://lucene.apache.org/solr/) as its datastore.
 Setup instructions and details for running Solr are located in the [solr/README.md] document.
 Instructions for load data in to your Solr instance are in [FIX ME].

 The basics
 ===